 This post has affiliate links in it for your convenience.
 I may earn a small commission at no cost to you when you use one of these links.
 When you use these links, it helps support the mission of Raise The Good.
 Thank you!
 For more information, click here.

-It’s February!
-It is sometimes called “The Love Month” or “Single Awareness Month” among other things.
-But at Raise The Good, Individual Worth is the Character Trait of the Month, and I’ve got some great resources for you to share with your family about loving ourselves and others better.
+It’s Individual Worth month, and I’ve got some great resources for you to share with your family about loving ourselves and others better.

 Individual Worth For Kids

 This book is a fabulous parable with a reminder that our Maker made us the way we are for a reason- and that we should value ourselves and not worry about what other people think of us.
 SO GREAT!

 I can’t believe I haven’t written about this book sooner!
 It’s a fairly well known book, but in case you haven’t read it to your kids- run and go get it!
 This story focuses on Auggie, a really cool 5th grader who has facial abnormalities.
 The story talks about his and his family members’ viewpoints, and how the kids at his new school treat him.
 I love this, because it helps kids feel the awkwardness, the being alone-ness, the relief of having a friend…it teaches empathy and thoughtfulness.
 Here’s a link to the recently released movie.